 - Perform all duties as outlined in the Alternate Officers Responsibilities section of this document. - Review the N.I.A.
-Guidelines for Districts Hosting Area Assemblies and the Procedures for Hosting Committee Meetings and recommend annual updates, if necessary, to the Area Committee. - Work with Districts hosting Committee meetings following Procedures for Hosting Area Committee Meetings. - Secure meeting dates and locations for four Committee meetings and the Post Conference Workshop. - Assist in obtaining Spanish interpreter for Assemblies and Pre-General Conference Service Workshop. - Ensure that the public address system and other required meeting supplies are on hand for all Assemblies and Committee meetings. - Assist Area Chairperson with facilitating four Assemblies and four Committee meetings each year. - o Run the timer. - o Keep track of the order of speakers at the microphone. - Provide procedural support according to accepted committee practice as documented in the Committee Handbook.
+Guidelines for Districts Hosting Area Assemblies and the Procedures for Hosting Committee Meetings and recommend annual updates, if necessary, to the Area Committee. - Work with Districts hosting Committee meetings following Procedures for Hosting Area Committee Meetings. - Secure meeting dates and locations for four Committee meetings and the Post Conference Workshop. - Assist in obtaining language interpreters, and additional equipment when needed, for Assemblies, Committee Meetings, and the Pre-General Service Conference Workshop. - Ensure that the public address system and other required meeting supplies are on hand for all Assemblies and Committee meetings. - Assist Area Chairperson with facilitating four Assemblies and four Committee meetings each year. - o Run the timer. - O Keep track of the order of speakers at the microphone. - Provide procedural support according to accepted committee practice as documented in the Committee Handbook. - Chair the G.S.R. meeting at Assemblies - Maintain the N.I.A.
+File of Final Reports from Districts having Hosted Area Assemblies and Committee meetings.

-- Chair the G.S.R. meeting at Assemblies - Maintain the N.I.A.
-File of Final Reports from Districts having Hosted Area Assemblies and Committee meetings. - Serve as liaison between N.I.A. and the Districts hosting the N.I.A.
+- Serve as liaison between N.I.A. and the Districts hosting the N.I.A.
 Spring Assembly Conference and the N.I.A.
 Big Book Conference. - Attend all scheduled N.I.A.
 Spring Assembly Conference Committee and Big Book Conference committee planning meetings and help to answer and resolve any questions.
 (See Spring Assembly Conference Guidelines Section III.) - Maintain a file of the past three N.I.A.
 Spring Assembly Conference Final Reports and three N.I.A.
 Big Book Conference Final Reports. - Be available to attend District meetings upon request. - Attend meetings of the N.I.A., Ltd., Board of Directors. - Attend to other responsibilities the Area Chairperson may assign.